-Welcome to my blog: A weekly recount of service disasters and service wins as observed my lovely Silent Customers and the many folks I talk to who are as passionate about great hospitality as I am.
+Welcome to my musings: A recount of service disasters and service wins as observed my lovely Silent Customers and the many folks I talk to who are as passionate about great hospitality as I am.

 There will be no naming and shaming but I will share what customers are saying they would like to see more of, what underwhelms them and what they perceive to be great value.

 I will also write down my own thoughts, musings and opinions and hope that you will share yours with me too via, Facebook, at the end of each post.

 8th Nov 2017

 Condiment Sachets: Ingenious, money saving gems or infuriating packets of pointlessness?

 I get the existence of condiment sachets: They are hygienic and save on waste and washing up but..... read more.

 Review sites: Do some businesses make it too easy for customers to use them for revenge?

 As someone who runs a feedback company I'm paradoxically very lazy at posting on review sites... read more

 6th November 2017